computed

 });

-Computed signals can depend on other computed signals, creating an efficient graph of reactive dependencies.
+Computed values can depend on other computed values, creating an efficient graph of reactive dependencies.

 const price = signal(100);